Skip to content

 extends fun toString(self: Int): String;

-Extension function for the Int.
+Extension function for the Int type.

 Returns a String from an Int value.